Plan The Perfect Wintertime Visit To Drumheller: Here’s Your Guide

 Drumheller is a dinosaur town through and through; summers in Drumheller are meant to be spent outdoors checking out fossils and thrilling rock formations.
 But the fun doesn’t stop once the weather chills.
 One of the best things about winter in Drumheller is getting to check out plenty of the main attractions while avoiding the area’s peak tourism season.
 So with that said, here’s some places to go in Drumheller during the winter…

 1. Head To A Museum

 If you haven’t been to the Royal Tyrrell Museum in a while, prepare to get reacquainted.
 The Royal Tyrrell Museum is heralded as one of the best dinosaur museums in the world, and that is a distinction that lasts year-round.
-Besides the fantastic assortment of bones and fossils sure to blow your mind, did you know you could create your own fossil replicas?
-Or watch a raptor skeleton get built from scratch?
-Or go on an immersive tour of the Badlands that tells you everything about the region’s history?
-The Royal Tyrrell Museum is immense so we suggest you dig in.
+Besides the fantastic assortment of bones and fossils sure to blow your mind, did you know that during the winter months you can stay overnight at the museum?
+You can spend the night digging for fossils or creating your own fossil replica, tour the galleries and learn all about the dinosaurs who call the museum home.
+We don’t know if the dinosaurs come to life after lights out but there’s only one way to find out.

 2. Go On A Photo Op Adventure

 Take it from us: the Badlands and Drumheller look incredible in winter.
 Get out your camera or smartphone and go on a sightseeing tour.
 The Hoodoos transform from summer sandstone stand-outs to majestic winter pillars, like massive ice picks that were left alone to grow.
 Imagine standing next to one – that’d be quite the portrait!

 Or take a gander into Horsethief Canyon and see just what winter does to the former thieves’ hideout.
 Armed with a camera, you can stage fantastic photo opportunities and shoots – just check our Instagram account to see what we mean.